KurioApp/jobs/internship/Backend-Engineer.md

 <img src="../logo_kurio.png" alt="Logo" style="width: 100px;"/>

-# Internship - Software Engineer
+# Internship - Backend Engineer

 Are you the engineer who wish things just work?
 Engineers in Kurio are constantly building services to better serve our users and improve our products.
 When we build something, we want things to just work.
 We expect a low response time to our services.
 Also, as engineering-world evolves, we're constantly evolving too.
 Hence the need for fast-learners to be able to learn new technologies and share it